Microsoft 365 bundles Office 365 with AI and cloud-powered features

 Microsoft today announced that on April 21, Office 365 will become Microsoft 365, or “the subscription for your life.”
 The new suite builds on Office 365 with “new AI, rich content and templates, and cloud-powered experiences.”
 On April 21, Microsoft 365 Personal and Microsoft 365 Family subscriptions (up to six people) will replace Office 365 Personal and Office 365 Home.
 The pricing will remain the same: $7 per month and $10 per month, respectively.
 The Microsoft 365 plans include everything already in Office 365, including desktop Office apps, 1TB of OneDrive cloud storage per person, 60 Skype minutes, security features, technical support, plus the new Office features also announced today.
-Those features are across Word, Excel, PowerPoint, Outlook, and Microsoft Teams.
+Those features are spread across Word, Excel, PowerPoint, Outlook, and Microsoft Teams.
 (Even Edge is getting new consumer features, though the browser doesn’t require a Microsoft 365 subscription, of course.)

 If Microsoft 365 sounds familiar, that’s because Microsoft 365 debuted for businesses back in July 2017.
 The more expensive Microsoft 365 Enterprise and Microsoft 365 Business subscriptions include Windows 10 and business-specific functionality.
 Half a billion people use the free Office applications and services (Word, Excel, PowerPoint, Skype, Outlook, OneNote, and OneDrive) for Windows, macOS, iOS, Android, and the web.
 Microsoft shared today that more than 38 million consumers subscribe to Office 365 (up from 37.2 million in January).
 By comparison, there are over 200 million monthly active Office 365 business users.

-“365” branding nonsense aside, Microsoft started rolling out new Office features today (reaching the 38 million subscribers “over the next few months”).
+“365” branding nonsense aside, Microsoft started rolling out new Office features today (reaching its 38 million subscribers “over the next few months”).
 They are supposed to help you “become a better writer, presenter, designer, manager of your finances, and deepen your connection to the people in your life.”
 Microsoft also unveiled a Microsoft Family Safety app and Microsoft Teams for consumers arriving “in the coming months.”
 But first, let’s talk about the Office features.

 Word and Excel

 Microsoft 365 subscribers are getting over 8,000 images and 175 looping videos from Getty Images, plus 300 new fonts and 2,800 new icons to use in Word and Excel.
 They will also get over 200 new premium templates for Word, Excel, and PowerPoint.
-The templates include resumes, wedding invitations, newsletters, birth announcements, as well as coloring books and reward charts for kids.
+The templates include resumes, wedding invitations, newsletters, and birth announcements, as well as coloring books and reward charts for kids.

 While Word itself isn’t getting new features, the AI-powered Microsoft Editor is now accessible across Word and Outlook.com, plus as a Google Chrome and Microsoft Edge extension.
 Anyone can use Editor’s basic capabilities, but Microsoft 365 Personal and Family subscribers will have access to advanced grammar and style refinements.
 Read Khari Johnson’s take on the Microsoft Editor news here.